lbyrne23/Monopoly/src/README.md

 **Fiachra Dunn, Lucy Byrne, Michael Jordan**
 ---
 **General Strategy:**
-We buy everything we land on if we can afford it, except for stations and utilities.
+We buy everything we land on if we can afford it; sites, stations and utilities.

 **Building:**
-We aim to build 3 houses at once on a property.
-Then we move onto the next property in that colour group and build to 3.
-When all have 3, we build 4 across all of them, then a hotel.
+We aim to build at least 1 house across a colour group.
+Then 2, then 3 etc and then a hotel.
+We are always building throughout the game wherever possible.

 **Avoiding Bankruptcy:**
-If our balance goes below 0, we mortgage the least desirable colour groups first.
+If our balance goes below 0, we first mortgage our utilities, then our stations.
+We then mortgage the least desirable colour groups first.
 We first checked if the other player already owned another property on that colour group.
 If they did, we mortgaged a property from that colour group straight away because the chances of getting a monopoly on that group were very low.
 Next, we check if we are very far away from a monopoly, ie we only own 1 property of the colour group.
 Then, if our balance was still below 0, we mortgaged those where we only owned 2.
+As a last resort, we then began mortgaging properties where we have a monopoly.

 If mortgaging still left our balance below 0 we move to the demolish function.
 We demolish 1 house at a time starting with the least desirable.
-Then demolish the properties with only 1 house.
+Then we demolish the properties with only 1 house, then with only 2, etc.
 If our balance is still below 0, it goes back to the mortgage function and tries to get more money that way.

 If all of these attempts fail, we declare bankruptcy.
 We only ever mortgage or demolish 1 thing at a time to keep as much of our assets as possible.